MercuryPay/HostedCheckout.CSharp/README.md

 HostedCheckout.CSharp
 ====================

-Visual Studio asp.net website application processing transactions to our Hosted Checkout platform.
+Visual Studio asp.net website application that shows many features of our Hosted Checkout platform.

 >There are 3 steps to process a payment with Mercury's Hosted Checkout platform.